 We’ve listed a few of our sushi standbys in this city below.
 They’re all affordable, good, and more importantly, approachable for non-Japanese patrons.
 Yes, you might find better sushi at a few of Kyoto’s elite restaurants, but it would be hard to enter such places without a Japanese friend.
 The places listed here are all places you can actually visit and enjoy.

-- Sushisei (Downtown Kyoto; mid-range)
+- Den Shichi (Central Kyoto; mid-range)

 Sushisei is one of the best moderately priced sushi restaurants in Kyoto.
 They’re relatively comfortable with foreigners and its right downtown. - Azuma Sushi (Southern Higashiyama; mid-range)